|

 •

-These are elements that will be useful to the analysis and finding a solution steps of problem-solving.
+technical knowledge and personal experience These are elements that will be useful for the analysis and solution-finding stages of problem-solving.

 •